sjn/introducing-se/docs.md

 #### Not all claims

-*Safety net* in this context, is something that pre&shy;vents an individual from doing harm to them&shy;selves or others.
+*Safety net*, in this context, is something that pre&shy;vents an individual from doing harm to them&shy;selves or others.

 \
 *«My God helped me be&shy;come sober, and without Him I would probably drink myself to death.»*